Dekadisk/dekadisk.github.io/_posts/2021-06-01-prisonniersdessonges-trailer.markdown

 img: PDS_Thumbnail.png
 weight: 100
 ---
-A trailer for Prisonniers des Songes is now available on Youtube (only in french, though, sorry).
-I am part of the team that worked on it, primarily as the **game designer (technical designer) and gameplay programmer**, and we put in a lot of effort to make it happen.
+I am part of the team that worked on the 3D mutiplayer game "Prisonniers des Songes".
+I worked primarily as the **game designer (technical designer) and gameplay programmer**, and we put in a lot of effort to make it happen.
 [Here is the Github link!](https://github.com/Dekadisk/PrisonniersDesSonges)

 _The creation of this game involved the utilization of C++ programming and scripting with blueprints in Unreal Engine 4, as well as the incorporation of Wwise for audio functions._
 <div style="text-align: center;">